 The main barrier for ion absorption is the surface membrane, or plasmalemma.
 The ability of plants to absorb or exchange ions with the external environment depends on the properties of the membranes.

-Attempts to act on root membranes to regulate the supply of ions to the roots have some importance in controlling plant nutrition.
-Membrane-active compounds of interest in this regard are those that affect ion transport in plants.
-These include valinomycin, gramicidin (antibiotics), 2,4-dinitrophenol, and dimethyl sulfoxide.
-The latter is the most promising because it has a milder effect, increasing the conductivity of the sulfolipid layer of membranes.
+Attempts to influence the root membranes to regulate the supply of ions to the roots have some importance in the management of mineral nutrition of plants.
+Membrane-active compounds that affect ion transport in plants are of interest in this regard.
+These include valinomycin, gramicidin (antibiotics), 2,4-dinitrophenol, dimethyl sulfoxide.
+The latter is the most promising because it has a milder effect by increasing the conductivity of the sulfolipid layer of membranes.

 The treatment of sugar beet plants with 2.5-5% aqueous dimethylsulfoxide solution under field conditions resulted in increased absorption and movement of nitrates and phosphates in the plants, promoted the use of soil nutrients and fertilizers, activated growth and increased the root crop by 3-6 t/ha, increased sugar yield by 0.5-1.0 t/ha.